hobson/pug/README.md

 ### Posix

+You really want to contribute, right?

+    git clone

-If you have an up-to-date posix OS with the postgres, xml2, and xlst development packages installed, then this is all you need
+If your a user and not a developer, and have an up-to-date posix OS with the postgres, xml2, and xlst development packages installed, then use `pip`.

     pip install pug